uidev547/uvCharts/readme.md

 This guide is to help you begin using uvCharts to build charts on the web. uvCharts uses d3.js and SVG/HTML5 to build charts henceforth IE8 and below aren't supported.

 ### Adding the library to your page
-d3.js being the only dependency for uvCharts, has to be included along with your other scripts before harnessing the power of uvCharts on your webpages. d3.js is available on cdn henceforth you can directly include it using the following code in your webpage.
+d3.js being the only dependency for uvCharts, has to be included along with your other scripts before harnessing the power of uvCharts on your webpages. d3.js is available on cdn hence you can directly include it using the following code in your webpage.

 	<script type="text/javascript" src="http://cdnjs.cloudflare.com/ajax/libs/d3/3.2.2/d3.v3.min.js"></script>